What is Stargardt disease?

-Some people also have trouble seeing colors, and adjusting from bright to dim areas may be slower than normal.
+Some people also have trouble seeing colors and adjusting from bright to dim areas may be slower than normal.
 Stargardt disease usually progresses slowly, then speeds up and plateaus.
 Visual acuity may worsen until it reaches about 20/200.

 Who is at risk for getting Stargardt disease?

-This condition is genetic, and the gene must be inherited from both parents in order for it to occur.
+This condition is genetic, and the gene must be inherited from both parents for it to occur.
 If you inherit only a single gene from one parent, you will be a carrier for Stargardt disease – but you will not experience any symptoms.